Reimagining Humantiarian

 Workshops and Training

 The right questions lead to better solutions.
-I help teams critically examine and identify their strengths and identify knowledge gaps.
-Through workshops and training grounded in reflexive practice, we create structured spaces for learning—where teams can reflect on their approaches, challenge taken-for-granted assumptions, and connect high-level principles with day-to-day decisions.
+I help teams critically examine and identify their strengths and knowledge gaps.
+Through workshops and training grounded in reflexive practice, we create structured spaces for learning where teams can identify and challenge their assumptions.
 This can involve interactive exercises where participants map who their intended users are and identify where important perspectives or contextual knowledge may be missing.
-Sessions are designed to support learning and practical reflection, helping teams strengthen their skillset for responsible and context-aware technology development.

 ABOUT ME